 HMMI has grown from banking milk to a comprehensive breastfeeding resource center, which provides professional education and lactation counseling so that mothers may provide their own breastmilk for their baby, even when faced with any type of challenge such as having a hospitalized baby.
 Our agency feels the location here at Kapi‘olani is important to better work closely with the NICU patients, Neonatology Doctors, nurses and staff of Kapi‘olani Medical Center to better help address the needs of their critically ill infants.

 Our small dedicated staff handles about 3,000 visits a year with 42% of those visits for Lactation Consultations while our breastfeeding warmline handles close to 4,000 phone calls annually.
 Without this professional, individualized assistance, it is likely that many mothers would not continue to nurse after the first few days or weeks following birth.
 Home visits from a licensed lactation consultant on Oahu cost from $100-$125 per hour.
-HMMI is the only community lactation resource that provides consultation services free of charge to the women of Hawaii.
+HMMI is still providing our community with professional lactation consultation services free of charge to the women of Hawaii.
 By providing complimentary services, HMMI enables new mothers, regardless of economic status, to choose breastfeeding over formula feedings, providing their newborn infant with the best nutrition and healthiest start in life.

 Our office is open 9am to 2pm, Monday through Friday and closed on weekends and holidays.
 HMMI does offered extended hours to accommodate any increase demands from the community concerning breastfeeding difficulties.
 Appointments are requested for latch-on and one-on-one counseling to give our mothers ample time to receive the help they seek.